Vafa-Witten Theory: Invariants, Floer Homologies, Higgs Bundles, a Geometric Langlands Correspondence, and Categorification: A Novel Floer Homology from Boundary Vafa-Witten Theory

 where $V(\phi)$ is some functional on $\mathcal{M}$, and $s$ is a parameter.
 Upon integrating out $H_i$ via its equation of motion, \eqref{sqmaction0} becomes

 The resulting action \eqref{sqmaction} is minimized by the gradient flow equation

 We thus have \eqref{sqminstanton} as the BPS equation for this theory.
-Critical points of $V(\phi)$ are boundary configurations for \eqref{sqminstanton}, and a $\phi^{i}$ satisfying \eqref{sqminstanton} flows between these critical points, similar to how an instanton tunnels between the ground states of a potential.
+One can see that a non-fixed $\phi^{i}$ satisfying \eqref{sqminstanton} flows along the $t$-direction between boundary configurations where $\dot {\phi^i} = 0$, i.e., it is fixed.
+Notice that \eqref{sqminstanton} tells us that these boundary configurations are also critical points of $V(\phi)$.
+Thus, this is similar to how an instanton tunnels between the ground states of a potential.

 In non-topological theories, minimisation of the action only gives a semiclassical approximation to the theory.
 In supersymmetric topological theories, which is the case here, the semiclassical approximation is in fact, exact, as pointed out in the introduction.
 Specifically, the path integral of the theory localizes on a moduli space defined by \eqref{sqminstanton}, whence one can compute the path integral exactly.
-A relevant fact at this point is that the `squaring argument' (see \cite{blau1993n}) tells us that \eqref{sqminstanton} implies that $d\phi^{i}/dt=s g^{ij}\partial V/\partial \phi^{j}=0$.
-In other words, the path integral of the theory localizes on the critical points of $V(\phi)$.
+A relevant fact at this point is that the `squaring argument' (see \cite{blau1993n}) tells us that for \eqref{sqminstanton} to hold identically whence the path integral localizes, it must be that $\dot{\phi^{i}}=s g^{ij}\partial V/\partial \phi^{j}=0$.
+In other words, the path integral of the theory localizes on the \emph{fixed} critical points of $V(\phi)$.
+Indeed, these fixed points are also time-invariant points that therefore correspond to the $\mathcal{Q}$-cohomology (since its Hamiltonian is necessarily zero), and the path integral is expected to count just that.